Binge eating disorder: Off-label medications

 Three other classes of medications are also used to treat binge eating disorder: antidepressants, anticonvulsants, and anti-obesity medications.
-Antidepressant medications of the selective serotonin reuptake inhibitor (SSRI) have been found to effectively reduce episodes of binge eating and reduce weight.
+Antidepressant medications of the selective serotonin reuptake inhibitor (SSRI) class have been found to effectively reduce episodes of binge eating and reduce weight.
 Similarly, anticonvulsant medications such as topiramate and zonisamide may be able to effectively suppress appetite.
 The long-term effectiveness of medication for binge eating disorder is currently unknown.
-For BED patients with manic episodes, risperidone is recommended.
+For BED patients with bipolar mania, risperidone is recommended.
 If BED patients have bipolar depression, lamotrigine is the appropriate choice.

 Trials of antidepressants, anticonvulsants, and anti-obesity medications suggest that these medications are superior to placebo in reducing binge eating.
 Medications are not considered the treatment of choice because psychotherapeutic approaches, such as CBT, are more effective than medications for binge eating disorder.
 A meta-analysis concluded that using medications did not reduce binge-eating episodes and BMI posttreatment at 6–12 months.
 This indicates the possibility of relapse from not taking the medication anymore.
 Medications also do not increase the effectiveness of psychotherapy, though some patients may benefit from anticonvulsant and anti-obesity medications, such as phentermine/topiramate, for weight loss.

 Blocking opioid receptors decreases food intake.
-Additionally, bupropion and naltrexone together may cause weight loss.
+Additionally, naltrexone/bupropion together may cause weight loss.
 Combining these alongside psychotherapies like CBT may lead to better outcomes for BED.

 GLP-1 receptor agonist medications such as semaglutide (Ozempic), dulaglutide (Trulicity), and liraglutide (Saxenda) have been used for treating BED in recent years.
 Often prescribed for lowering appetite and subsequent weight loss in people with diabetes mellitus and obesity, they can successfully stop or reduce obsessive thoughts about food, binging urges, and other impulsive behaviors.
 Some users, reported sudden improvement in "food noise" - constant unstoppable thoughts about food, even not being physically hungry, which can be a symptom of BED.
 To this promising treatment is on the up for success, but additional research is needed as of January 2024.